Ready to explore Sandbar Trail? Here's everything you need to know before you go!

 Trail description

-The Sandbar Trail winds through some of Vancouver Island's most accessible wilderness, delivering a satisfying 5-kilometer round trip that showcases the island's signature coastal forest ecosystem.
+The Sandbar Trail is a 1.6-2.5 km out-and-back trail that winds through Vancouver Island's accessible coastal forest ecosystem, delivering a satisfying hike that showcases the island's signature old-growth forest.
 This well-maintained path strikes an ideal balance between forest immersion and waterfront payoff, making it a reliable choice for hikers who want scenic variety without technical challenges.

-The trail earns its name from the expansive sandy shores that serve as your destination, but the journey through old-growth forest proves equally rewarding.
+The trail earns its name from the expansive sandy shores along the San Juan River that serve as your destination, but the journey through old-growth forest proves equally rewarding.
 You'll spend most of your time walking beneath a dense canopy of towering Douglas firs and Western red cedars, their massive trunks creating natural pillars that frame the path ahead.
 The forest floor stays relatively clear thanks to the thick canopy above, allowing easy navigation while filtering sunlight into soft, dappled patterns.

 Trail Experience and Terrain